-Matter to be dealt with Licensing Sub-Committee Head of Legal Services Application for personal licence If a Police objection is made If no objection is made or the applicant, Council and Police all agree a hearing is not necessary.
-Application for personal licence with unspent convictions In all cases Application for premises licence/club premises certificate If a relevant representation is made If no relevant representation is made Application for provisional statement If a relevant representation is made If no relevant representation is made Application to vary premises licence/club premises certificate If a relevant representation is made If no relevant representation is made Application to vary Designated Premises Supervisor If a Police objection is made In all other cases Request to be removed as Designated Premises Supervisor In all cases Application for transfer of premises licence If a Police objection is made In all other cases Application for interim authorities If a Police objection is made In all other cases Application to review premises/club premises certificate In all cases Decision on whether a complaint is irrelevant, frivolous, vexatious, etc In all cases Decision to object when local authority is a consultee and not the relevant authority considering the application All cases Determination of a Police objection to a temporary event notice In all cases In cases where the Magistrates' Court has determined the licence on appeal In all cases
+Matter to be dealt with Licensing Sub-Committee Head of Licensing Application for personal licence If Police objection is made owing to unspent relevant convictions.
+In all cases unless a Police objection is made owing to unspent relevant convictions.
+Application for premises licence/club premises certificate If a relevant representation is made If no relevant representation is made Application for provisional statement If a relevant representation is made If no relevant representation is made Application to vary premises licence/club premises certificate If a relevant representation is made If no relevant representation is made Application to vary Designated Premises Supervisor If a Police objection is made In all other cases Request to be removed as Designated Premises Supervisor In all cases Application for transfer of premises licence If a Police objection is made In all other cases Application for interim authorities If a Police objection is made In all other cases Application to review premises licence/club premises certificate In all cases Decision on whether a complaint is irrelevant, frivolous, vexatious, etc In all cases Decision to object when local authority is a consultee and not the relevant authority considering the application All cases Determination of a Police or Environmental Health objection to a temporary event notice In all cases In cases where the Magistrates' Court has determined the licence on appeal In all cases Application for a minor variation to premises licence/club premises certificate In all cases

-Matter to be dealt with Licensing Sub-Committee Head of Legal Services Application for a minor variation to premises licence/club premises certificate In all cases Decision on whether an application for minor variation should be referred to a responsible authority In all cases Application to disapply thethemandatoryconditionfordesignatedPremisesSupervisoratcommunity premises If a Police objection is made In all other cases
+Matter to be dealt with Licensing Sub-Committee Head of Licensing Decision on whether an application for minor variation should be referred to a responsible authority In all cases Application to disapply the mandatory condition for a Designated Premises Supervisor at community premises If a Police objection is made In all other cases